SavingPrivateDyin/30commits/README.md

 Commit Change #4 <br>
 Commit Change #5 <br>
 Commit Change #6 When creating a new branch to make edits and merging back into master branch there are two commits.<br>
+Commit Change #7 When editing master branch only counts as 1 commit <br>